TwilioQuest/twilioquest-resources/javascript/lesson-plans/lesson-1.md

 Throughout the mission, students will create and edit Javascript files.
 To do this, they will need a text editor.
 Most operating systems come with a basic text editor ready installed, but there are many more powerful tools that are freely available, and widely used in industry.
 One such tool is [VSCode](https://code.visualstudio.com/), by Microsoft.
 It is available for all major operating systems.
 It is recommended that students install a text editor like VSCode before the beginning of the class.

+This lesson provides ample time for the downloading and installation of software during the lesson activities, namely Node.js.
+If students are not able to download and install software themselves in your school environment, or you would rather complete the installation in advance, you may want to continue to objectives in [Lesson 2](lesson-2.md) after completing objective 3 below.

 ### Teams and operations

 ## Boarding the Fog Owl